jodiecunningham/keepasswd/README.md

 Then git clone the project and set up a configure file for the KeePass database you want to use.

 The config file supports the following settings:

 The following config file setting is required:

-    password=	password to the KeePass DB [required]
+    password=	password to the KeePass DB
 The following config file settings must be specified either in the config file or as command line arguments:

     dbfile=		full path to the kdb file account=	entry title to search for
     group=		default group to search